By Cohort | |

 Rebecca M. Calisi Rodríguez

-CAMPOS Faculty Scholar (2015-2016) and Associate Professor of Neurobiology, Physiology and Behavior
+Associate Professor, Neurobiology, Physiology and Behavior

 Rebecca Calisi Rodriguez studies how hormones in the brain stimulate and inhibit sexual behavior and reproduction.
 She received her Ph.D. from the University of California, Berkeley, and was previously faculty at Barnard College of Columbia University.
 Dr. Calisi Rodriguez originally attended college to study studio art and theater.
 An interesting turn of events and serendipitous exposure to inspirational scientists led her to become a neurobiologist.